This post contains affiliate links. If you make a purchase using links on our site, we may earn a commission at no extra cost to you. Learn more.

 The past few decades have seen good technological advancements in regards to survival in the wild.
 Things like GPS and other more specialized tools and gear have brought greater support and safety to those venturing into the bush.

 The increased availability of information, skills and knowledge via the internet has also been a very positive supporting factor.
 Taking this into consideration, the primary key to survival still seems to remain the same – preparedness.

 In what follows we’ll offer some important points regarding preparedness by exploring some basic elements of survival and consider essential gear, techniques and tips for survival in the wild.

-This is by no means a complete and comprehensive guide for wilderness survival but a good place to start in order to prepare yourself for an unexpected emergency situation.
 The focus will be on the unplanned survival scenarios where the aim is to survive until found or rescued rather than long-term voluntary survival experiment or general ‘living out in the bush’.
-Of course, what is explored will also be relevant for the latter but will not cover some of the longer-term survival needs.

 By being as well prepared as possible we are more likely to sail through more difficult situations which may, as a result, never become acutely threatening.

 Whether you have geared up and trained or not, here are some basic points and advice regarding an emergency survival situation in the bush.
 Since there are myriads of possible survival scenarios this is not a comprehensive guide, rather we have highlighted some important general points and tips which are most often relevant and important to consider.